lanl/LaGriT/docs/pages/github_pages_example.md

 </pre>
 </div>

-Page titles should use the `h1` header class followed by a horizontal rule.
+Page titles should use the `h1` header class, note the # character must not have spaces before it.
 This is accomplished in Markdown by:

 <div class="markdown-example" id="example-text">